 I am a native speaker of Chinese, French, German, Italian, or Spanish and want to pursue the degree in ML&C. Do I have to complete all 10 courses required for the major?Yes, however, you may complete up to three of the required courses by taking an examination for advanced standing.
 To determine if you are eligible to take the advanced standing examinations, please consult our webpage on Testing which explains the examination procedures and provides contact information to receive additional information.

-What do I have to do to get a minor in French & Francophone Studies, Spanish Studies, Italian Studies, German Studies, or Chinese Studies?All of our minors require 5 courses in the language.
-If your first major is a BS degree, you may count your language 2002 course toward the minor, then you will need to complete 4 courses at the 3000 level or above.
-If your first major is a BA degree, you must take 5 courses at the 3000 or above.
+What do I have to do to get a minor in French & Francophone Studies, Spanish Studies, Italian Studies, German Studies, or Chinese Studies?All of our minors require 5 courses in the language, beginning with your language's 2002, after which you need to complete 4 courses at the 3000 level or above.
 You do not need to see an advisor to declare a minor; however, we would appreciate your contacting our office to let us know of your intent to minor.